Paris At Night

 These days the Latin Quarter in Paris is known as a centre of learning, scholarship and art.

-In years gone by famous authors like Ernest Hemingway and F. Scott Fitzgerald would debate each other, long into the night, in cafe’s and bars in what was, once, the bohemian centre of Paris.
+In years gone by famous authors like Ernest Hemingway and F. Scott Fitzgerald would debate each other, long into the night, in cafes and bars in what was, once, the bohemian centre of Paris.

-Visiting The Eiffel Tower In Summer
+The Eiffel Tower Paris At Night

 I arrived at the Eiffel Tower at dusk hoping to avoid the crowds.
 That was not the reality I faced after arriving at one of the world’s most iconic man made structures.